cHo0s3N/DeepFake-Videos-Detection/README.md

 # DeepFake-Videos-Detection
 ## Describtion
-This work was developed using the Google Colab environment, so, you may change the commands depending on where you're going to run it!
+This work was developed using the Google Colab environment, so, you may change the format of the commands depending on where you're going to run it!
 ## Getting Started

 ### Preparing your dataset